 \subsection{V self-intercalation, charge-transfer and hybridization}

 The self-intercalation of V\textsuperscript{3+} found in the 1T-VS\textsubscript{2} layers indicates~\cite{HwangJ, BarryJJ, KühnD} a strong V\textsuperscript{3+}-V\textsuperscript{4+} interlayer coupling mediated by Sulfur, which has significant implications for the stable commensurate ($2\times2$) CDW superstructures as observed in multilayers of 1T-VS\textsubscript{2} by HRTEM and electron diffraction experiments.
-A schematic of the crystal structure with ($2 \times 2$) CDW orders is shown in Figures 4(e) and 4(f), where V\textsubscript{I} denotes intercalated V\textsuperscript{3+} ions.
+A schematic of the crystal structure with ($2 \times 2$) CDW orders is shown in Figures 4(c) and 4(d), where V\textsubscript{I} denotes intercalated V\textsuperscript{3+} ions.
 The superlattice of the intercalated V\textsuperscript{3+} layers and the Bragg lattice of V\textsuperscript{4+} layers in multilayer 1T-VS\textsubscript{2} are systematically repeated along the interlayer direction.
 The superlattice structure of the intercalated V\textsuperscript{3+} ions gives rise to the distorted 1T\textsuperscript{'} structure, as can be seen from ED spots in Figure 4(a) and Figure 2(c).
-The clear identification of intercalated V\textsuperscript{3+} is an important outcome of this investigation.